ThomasWaytec/small_programming_experiments/README.md

 # small_programming_experiments
-Testing out and understanding minor features and behaviors of different languages and technologies.
+Testing and understanding minor features and behaviors of different languages and technologies.